alexcormier/setwp/README.md

 When setting wallpaper to a directory, spaces and desktops are not synced.
 Having them in sync is outside the scope of this project, as setwp changes wallpaper settings and the OS changes the actual wallpaper.

 ## Todo
-- [x] Option to set picture position (fill, fit, strech, center, tile)
+- [x] Option to set picture position (fill, fit, stretch, center, tile)
 - [ ] Image validation
 - [x] bash/zsh completion
 - [x] Set whole folder as wallpaper ?